Glimpse history through old images of St Austell, Cornwall.

 The Directive ordered preparations to invade Britain.
 Cornwall found itself at risk of Nazi invasion.

 “The landing will be in the form of a surprise crossing on a wide front from about Ramsgate to the area west of the Isle of Wight.
 Units of the Air Force will act as artillery, and units of the Navy as engineers.”

 Defences were prepared around St Austell Bay.
-This three part video examines those defences, and discovers what remains of them today.

-Invasion Around St Austell Bay 3
+Invasion Around St Austell Bay Part 3 on YouTube

 St Austell In Post-War Britain

 China Clay Works At Little Treviscoe Pit (1948)

 This British Pathé footage captures china clay works at the Little Treviscoe Pit, which was in operation by the early 1800s.